claudiobernasconi/streamdeck-youtube/README.md

 **E2**: Error fetching data from the YouTube API.
 **E3**: Unknown error.

 Whenever you have an error you cannot fix, please open an issue and attach the log files.
-Without log files, I'm unable to diagnose the problem and not provide a fix for it.
+Without log files, I'm unable to diagnose the problem and cannot provide a fix for it.

 ## Author
 Twitter: [@CHBernasconiC](https://twitter.com/CHBernasconiC)